 No competencies can be performed until the student successfully completes the equipment manipulation competency.
+Before attempting any competency, student must provide a record of three minimum observed cases logged.
 A minimum of four exams indicated below must be completed under the direct supervision of the Clinical Instructor or Clinical Coordinator.